tanmay-lad/voicebot_old/README.md

 - `llm_tts()` will generate a response stream in chunks -> `text_iterator()` yields these chunks as output -> `TextToSpeech().speak()` is called to give audio output -> audio output is generated in chunks while ensuring flow using `text_chunker()` function which identifies splitters in the stream and stores in buffers

 **Call analytics:**
-- Refer to call_recording files and analytics codes
+- Refer to `call_recording` files and analytics codes
-- Deepgram takes audio files as input; need to assess intent and sentiment analysis output
+- `analytics_dg`: Deepgram takes audio files as input; need to assess intent and sentiment analysis output
-- LLM takes json file as input and runs analysis based on prompt
+- `analytics_llm`: LLM takes json file as input and runs analysis based on prompt

 ```
 Run command: python3 dg_groq_ell_ws_stream.py